elliotyagami/CourseCare/README.md

 Discussion -- basic template is ready only backend connection is left coming soon.

+## Instruction To Run

+- copy config.sample.json to config.json in src/config folder and provide the database credentails
+- copy .env.sample file in root folder to .env
+- provide facebook and google api keys, also generate the mitter and agora api keys
+- provide the website url
+- npm install
+- generate web compatible mitter-io package by using browserify
+- `browserify mitter-cdn.js -o bundle.js && mv bundle.js public/bower_components`
+- enjoy :) !!

 ## Todos:
 - [x] double course registration halts the server